 If you happen to have an appetite while at Napoleon House, they also serve light bites and full meals.
 You can get small snack-sized portions of local favorite eats like the muffuletta, jambalaya, and more.

 St. Roch Market is a chef-centric food hall featuring an eclectic mix of local food and drink.
 This old market hall on St. Claude Avenue came about as a post-Hurricane Katrina renovation between 2012-15.

 If you’re open to trying new cuisines, there are 11 exciting dining options all centered around their award-winning craft cocktail bar, The Mayhaw.

 The food hall offers all-day dining, counter service, and a variety of other seating options that allow you to dine, grab a drink, work, or just hang out!

 Let’s take a step back for a history lesson.
 In 1951, Owen Brennan challenged his chef to create a dish featuring the banana.
 The result?
-The Bananas Foster.
+The Bananas Foster!
 This delightful dish is now the most-ordered item on Brennan’s menu.

 NIGHTLIFE: BOURBON STREET OR FRENCHMEN STREET

 Because obviously once on either of these streets is not enough.
 Pop into some new bars that you missed the day before!
-Catch new bands playing live music, and have a grand ol’ time because it’s your last night in NOLA!
+Catch new bands playing live music and have a grand ol’ time because it’s your last night in NOLA!